Non research grants and projects

 If this is not a proposal involving a standard contract with the EC, a research council, funding council or UK charity and you have a copy of the ultimate contract available at this stage, then you should show this to the University's Legal Advisers.
 They will need to approve the contract documentation if the proposal is successful.

 Page 3 of the NRP-Proposal form asks for a number of sign-offs.
-The Finance Office is the last signature and once they have signed they will pass the Proposal itself together with this form to the Director of Finance or University Secretary for institutional signature.
+The Finance and Procurement Office is the last signature and once they have signed they will pass the Proposal itself together with this form to the Director of Finance and Procurement or the Senior Legal Advisor for institutional signature.
 Please note that it is only these people who are authorised to commit the University to such a project.

 If the proposal is successful and an award is made, then the University will need to accept that award which will mean an institutional signature on a contract or other award documentation.

 To formalise the process, there is a Non-Research Contract Form (NRP-Contract) that should be completed.

 Where the award amount differs from the amount asked for in the Proposal, then the budget template should be revised accordingly.